 This is an important message.
 When things are going very wrong in the world, it is the Hierophant who wades in, quiets the panic, and offers good, practical advice as well as spiritual assurances.
 He is the teacher, therapist, counselor, advisor, priest or rabbi.
 He answers questions people would ask of the divine, but also acts as the voice of the community, speaking for the people as well as to them.

 The Hierophant symbolizes the community's traditions, ethics and faith, the spirituality that defines and unifies them, generation to generation.
 "Remember where you came from," this card tells you, "the traditions of your forefathers, the lessons of your faith, and you will know how to survive this crisis."
 In the most dire times of loss and fear, the Hierophant is there to remind you that you are never alone.

 Learn the Hierophant tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.